kh296/dawn-tensorflow/README.md

 sbatch --account=<project_account> --export=CONDA_INSTALL="~/miniforge3" ./tensorflow_install.sh
 ```

-Once it starts running, the script should take 30-60 minutes to
+Once it starts running, the script should take around 15 minutes to
 complete.
 The job output is written to `tensorflow_install.log`.
 If the
 installation is successful, the last line of the output is the command
 to set up the environment for using TensorFlow.
 This command references the